+Since the 1980s, regulatory and legislative activity has focused on implementing a hierarchy of prevention and control measures to improve infection control in healthcare settings.
 The gradual acceptance of various infection prevention standards has changed the way we work in the provision of dental care.
-The DBC defines Standard Precautions as "a group of infection prevention practices that apply to all patients, regardless of suspected or confirmed infection status, in any setting in which healthcare is delivered" [9].
-The DBC mandates that Standard Precautions must be practiced in the care of all patients, and all body fluids, except sweat, are considered potentially infectious [9].
 The use of Standard Precautions reduces the risk of infection to staff and patients and ensures that the right precautions are used with both known and unknown carriers of diseases due to bloodborne pathogens.
 Standard Precautions apply to contact with blood, intact or nonintact skin, mucous membranes, and all bodily fluids, secretions, and excretions (except sweat), regardless of whether they contain blood.
 A central tenet of Standard Precautions is to consider all patients to be potentially infected with a bloodborne pathogen.
 Saliva has always been considered a potentially infectious material in dental infection control; thus, no operational difference exists in clinical dental practice between Universal Precautions and Standard Precautions.
 For organisms other than bloodborne pathogens, early identification and prompt isolation are critical.